Ilias Bulaid

 Ilias Bulaid (born May 1, 1995) is a Moroccan-Dutch kickboxer and mixed martial artist.
 Ilias was the 2016 K-1 World Super Lightweight Tournament Runner-Up, and is the former Enfusion 67 kg World Champion.

 He was first ranked as a top ten Featherweight by Combat Press in January 2016, and was last ranked in the top ten in August 2019, before being dropped from the rankings in September 2019.

+Youth and beginnings

+Ilias Bulaid was born to parents from Ksar el-Kebir and raised in Den Bosch.
+At the age of five, his older sister enrolled him in a kickboxing gym in Den Bosch.
+At eleven, his father died.
+In Den Bosch, he trained at Fight Club Den Bosch under the tutelage of William van Roosmalen and William Beekwilder.
+He would later leave Fight Club Den Bosch and join SB Gym to train under the supervision of Said el Badaoui.